rashith650/MathServer/README.md

-## Ex 05: Server Side Processing
+# Ex.05 Design a Website for Server Side Processing

-## Date:
-26th October 2024

 ## AIM:
-To design a website that calculates the power of a lamp filament using the formula 𝑃
+ To design a website to calculate the power of a lamp filament in an incandescent bulb in the server side.
-=
-𝐼
-2
-×
-𝑅
-P=I
-2
- ×R, with server-side processing.

 ## FORMULA:
-𝑃
-=
+P = I<sup>2</sup>R
-𝐼
-2
-×
-𝑅
-P=I
-2
- ×R
-Where:

-𝑃
-P = Power (in watts)
+<br> P --> Power (in watts)
-𝐼
-I = Intensity (in amps)
+<br> I --> Intensity
-𝑅
-R = Resistance (in ohms)
+<br> R --> Resistance

 ## DESIGN STEPS:

-## Step 1:
+### Step 1:
-Create the front-end using HTML to collect the intensity (I) and resistance (R) values from the user.
+Clone the repository from GitHub.

-## Step 2:
+### Step 2:
-Set up a Flask server to handle the form submission and calculate the power using the formula.
+Create Django Admin project.

-## Step 3:
+### Step 3:
-Create a route in Flask to handle the POST request, extract user inputs, and compute the power using the formula 𝑃
-=
-𝐼
-2
-×
-𝑅
-P=I
-2
- ×R.
+Create a New App under the Django Admin project.

-## Step 4:
+### Step 4:
-Use Flask to send the computed result back to the client-side and display the result on the webpage.
+Create python programs for views and urls to perform server side processing.

-## Step 5:
+### Step 5:
-Style the website using CSS for a user-friendly interface.
+Create a HTML file to implement form based input and output.

-## Step 6:
+### Step 6:
-Test the website by running the Flask server and interacting with the form.
+Publish the website in the given URL.

 ## PROGRAM :
 ```
+math.html
 <!DOCTYPE html>
 <html lang="en">
 <head>